 3. Teachers have an opportunity to learn how to teach and work with other schools in CEESA.
 Our athletics department might be able to give us some advice - how do you work with CEESA kids you don’t really know?
 I would like to begin offering online / blended courses in Warsaw to other students throughout CEESA.
 This server is a great place for us to fall flat on our faces as we learn to virtually interact with each other.

 1. Build a collaborative vision of our minecraft server - At some point, we need to be able to answer the “why are we doing this” question.

 2. Institute a “uservoice” type service so the different schools can agree on what sorts of features they would want in the game (http://uservoice.com/feedback).
 Basically, uservoice allows users to vote on a feature request, and it is very easy to quickly see what your community thinks is important.

 3. Maybe have a guiding question or idea in the moodle forum each week.
 We can then focus our efforts in the game towards answering this question or exploring this idea.

 One last thought - games are educational in very different ways; please don’t think “playing minecraft will make their math skills stronger”.
 Take a quick peek here for some summaries and thoughts about games and learning I’ve written over the last 5 or 6 years.

-Published on Wednesday, November 16, 2011 (about 5 years, 3 months, and 2 weeks ago).
+Published on Wednesday, November 16, 2011 (7 years, 5 months, and one week ago).
 Posted in: Games in education